MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/workload-identity.md

 > [!NOTE]
 > After the federal identity credential is added, it takes a few seconds to propagate.
 If a token request is made immediately after adding the federated identity credential, the request might fail until the cache is refreshed.
 To avoid this issue, add a slight delay in your scripts after adding the federated identity credential.

-## Configure service account annotations and pod labels:
+## Configure service account annotations and pod labels

 The following service account and pod annotations are available for configuring workload identity based on application requirements.
 Pod label specified below is mandatory if `–-enable-workload-identity` is set to `true`.

 ### Service account annotations

 All service account annotations are optional.
 If an annotation isn't specified, the default value will be used.

 |Annotation  |Description  |Default  |
 |---------|---------|---------|